elephantrobotics/myCobot_Pro_630_docs/6-SDKDevelopment/python/python_demo.md

     time.sleep(1)

     for i in range (1):
-        "The robot joint moves to a safe point" elephant_client.write_angles([94.828,-143.513,135.283,-82.969,-87.257,-44.033],1000)
+        "The robot joint moves to a safe point,, need to change to the joint angle you set" elephant_client.write_angles([94.828,-143.513,135.283,-82.969,-87.257,-44.033],1000)
         "Wait for the robot to move to the target position before executing subsequent instructions" elephant_client.command_wait_done()

-        "The robot Cartesian moves to the transition point of palletizing and grabbing" elephant_client.write_coords([-130.824,256.262,321.533,176.891,-0.774,-128.700], 3000)
+        "The robot Cartesian moves to the transition point of palletizing and grabbing,need to change to the posture you set" elephant_client.write_coords([-130.824,256.262,321.533,176.891,-0.774,-128.700], 3000)
         elephant_client.command_wait_done()